 How Long Does It Take to Drive?

-When there's no traffic, you can drive the 230 miles to Toronto in as little as three and a half hours.
+When there's no traffic, you can drive to Toronto in as little as three and a half hours.
 However, Windsor is the terminus of a colossal urban area known as the Quebec City–Windsor Corridor, which stretches to Quebec City and encompasses half the population of the entire country, so some traffic is usually inevitable.

 Having your own vehicle is ideal for exploring more of Ontario or continuing the road trip to Quebec, but if your plan is to only visit Toronto, then a car may be more of a hassle than it's worth.
-Parking in the city is difficult and never free, and public transit in Toronto is so well-maintained that you won't need a car once your there.
+Parking in the city is difficult and never free, and public transit in Toronto is so well-maintained that you won't need a car once you are there.

 How Long Is the Train Ride?

 The train isn't the fastest or cheapest option, nor is it the slowest or most expensive.
 The ride takes just over four hours and tickets start at about $28 for the lowest tier, so it's comparable to the bus in price and duration.
 However, train travel in Canada is one of the most comfortable ways to travel, and therefore it's also one of the most popular methods with visitors and locals alike.
 Because it's so widely used, seats quickly go up in price and even sell out.
 If you plan to use the train for traveling in Canada, you should reserve your tickets as early as possible.

 Trains arrive at Union Station in downtown Toronto, which is connected to Line 1 of the subway as well as various streetcars.

 When Is the Best Time to Travel to Toronto?